zioan/local-listing-frontend/README.md

 - **Mobile-First, Responsive Design**: The app is designed with a mobile-first approach, making it fully responsive and ensuring that users have a smooth experience on all device types, whether they are on desktops, tablets, or smartphones.
 - **Secure Transactions and Privacy**: By implementing robust authentication, encrypted communications, and privacy controls, the app creates a safe environment where users can interact with confidence.
 This is particularly important for a marketplace platform, where trust is critical to success.

-### User Stories

-The **Local Listing App** was developed with user experience at the forefront, guided by several user stories that reflect the real needs and goals of the target audience.
-These stories have shaped the features and functionality of the app:

-TODO

 ### Design Choices

 #### Color Scheme